Writing a Temperature-Sensor App on Tock

 cb0df7abb1...d47b383aaf tock/target/thumbv7em-none-eabi/release/nrf52840dk-thread-tutorial.bin

-To flash the kernel onto your nRF52840DK development board, make sure that you use the debug USB port (top-side, not "nRF USB").
+To flash the kernel onto your nRF52840DK development board, make sure that you use the debug USB port (skinny-side, not "nRF USB" on the wide edge).
 Then type

 $ make install